giannitedesco/giannitedesco.github.com/_posts/2019-06-15-abusing-add.md

 mathjax: true
 date: 2019-06-15 10:14:00 +0900
 tags: binary logic bitwise-hacks
-summary: Why Kernighan's trick works
+summary: Where we explain why Kernighan's trick works
 ---

-## Where we explain why Kernighan's trick works
 Have you ever been asked the interview question "how do you count the number of bits set in an integer?"